igamus/ChairDevotee/README.md

 ![Screenshot of user login modal, featuring the demo user button.](./frontend/public/ShareVIP-screenshot.jpg)

-ShareVIP uses JWT tokens as cookies and verifies user passwords saved in hashes, allowing for users to register and securely sign into accounts on ShareVIP.
+ChairDevotee uses JWT tokens as cookies and verifies user passwords saved in hashes, allowing for users to register and securely sign into accounts on ChairDevotee.
 Users without an account can see spot listings, but users with accounts gain access to more features on the site, gaining the ability to create, delete, and edit spots and reviews.

 ### 2. Spots

-ShareVIP provides users with full CRUD interactivity with Spots, allowing them to
+As representations of chairs in the world, ChairDevotee thinks of each chair as a 'Spot' and provides users with full CRUD interactivity with Spots, allowing them to

 * Create spots (logged-in users only)
 * Read/see spots